KjeldSchmidt/kjeldschmidt.github.io/_posts/2023-12-21-loudly-adding-complexity.md

 tags: [software development, leadership]
 ---

-I just had a split-second thought that something done by a fellow developer in a team was "the exact opposite of leadership", based on them changing an established pattern[^config-not-code], and doing so quietly, without asking the team before or telling the team after.
+Once upon a time, I had a split-second thought that something done by a fellow developer in a team was "the exact opposite of leadership", based on them changing an established pattern[^config-not-code], and doing so quietly, without asking the team before or telling the team after.

 I wanted to explore that thought - was it just a fleeting moment of annoyance or was there some deeper insight in there?
 With the word "leadership" lodged in my